aiven/devportal/docs/products/dragonfly/howto/migrate-aiven-redis-df-console.rst

 While the migration is in progress:

-* You can close the migration wizard by selecting **Close window** and return later to check the progress.
+* You can close the migration wizard by clicking **Close window** and return later to check the progress.
 You can keep track of the migration progress by checking the service overview page.
-* To stop the migration, select **Stop migration**.
+* To stop the migration, clicking **Stop migration**.
 This action will preserve the data already migrated to Aiven.

 .. important::